DEV-learn-co-students/rails-video-review-flatiron-store-review-v-000/README.md

 Any other comments or feedback you have?
 Raise an issue and let us know.

-<p class='util--hide'>View <a href='https://learn.co/lessons/rails-video-review-flatiron-store-review'>Rails Video Review: Flatiron Store Review </a> on Learn.co and start learning to code for free.</p>
+<p class='util--hide'>View <a href='https://learn.co/lessons/rails-video-review-flatiron-store-review'>Video Review — Debugging Association and Authentication Errors in Flatiron Store</a> on Learn.co and start learning to code for free.</p>